ericsonga/APCSAReview/_sources/Unit6-Arrays/soundA.rst

 How to Solve This
 --------------------

+Click to reveal problems and the algorithm to help you write your solution.

+.. reveal:: soundA_algorithm_r1
+   :showtitle: Reveal Algorithm
+   :hidetitle: Hide Algorithm
+   :optional:

    We will have to loop through each value in the array and compare the value to the limit.
 We will need to keep track of the number of values changed.

    If the current value is greater than the limit, it should be reset to the limit and the count of the values changed should be incremented.

    If the current value is less than the negative of the limit, then it should be reset to the negative of the limit and the count of values should be incremented.

    We will have to return the count of values changed.
-Click to reveal problems to help you write your solution.

 .. reveal:: fr_sounda_r1
    :showtitle: Reveal Problems